 Your guests will appreciate your utmost honesty on concerns surrounding the ceremony.

-If children are restricted because of cost, let the guests know that the event is limited to adults because of budget constraints.
+If there will be no kids at the wedding because of the cost, let the guests know that the event is limited to adults because of budget constraints.

 If some of the activities you are planning for the reception may be too rowdy or adult-centric, informing the guests about it not only lets them know that children cannot attend, but also allows them to mentally prepare for what you have in store.